 - Pre-Screening.
-The Manager's Investment Committee selects investment opportunities based on a macro and micro approach, evaluating borrower location and market characteristics, collateral coverage and quality, management experience, operational performance metrics, its risk/return characteristics, as well as its position within the existing or targeted portfolio as a whole.
-A "prescreen" will be completed, which may include (i) cash flow performance and coverage on a historical and pro-forma basis, (ii) pricing and yield characteristics, (iii) sources and uses, (iv) collateral summary and high-level collateral information, (v) expected structure, covenants, and credit enhancements, and (vi) Internet searches of the borrower(s), guarantor(s), and all management.
+The Investment Committee selects investment opportunities based on a macro and micro approach, evaluating borrower location and market characteristics, collateral coverage and quality, management experience, operational performance metrics, its risk/return characteristics, as well as its position within the existing or targeted portfolio as a whole.
+A "pre-screen" will be completed, which may include (i) cash flow performance and coverage on a historical and proforma basis, (ii) pricing and yield characteristics, (iii) sources and uses, (iv) collateral summary and high-level collateral information, (v) expected structure, covenants, and credit enhancements, and (vi) Internet searches of the borrower(s), guarantor(s), and all management.
 Whether an opportunity merits further consideration will be determined based upon these factors.
 During this screening process, the investment team may discuss indicative valuation and terms with the prospective borrower, brokers, prospective co-investors, syndication partners and others.
-Members of the Manager's Investment Committee may visit certain prospective borrowers at this stage, or at any other point through the completion of due diligence. - Interim Approval.
-The Manager's Investment Committee reviews the pre-screen and determines if a term sheet should be issued under the recommended structure or if any changes should be made to structure or pricing to enable the term sheet to be issued. - Term Sheet Issuance.
-Following Interim Approval by the Manager's Investment Committee, a term sheet is issued and negotiated with the prospective borrower (in conjunction with the review and approval of any such updates to the term sheet by the Manager's Investment Committee).
+Members of the Investment Committee may visit certain prospective borrowers at this stage, or at any other point through the completion of due diligence. - Interim Approval.
+The Investment Committee reviews the pre-screen and determines if a term sheet can be issued under the recommended structure or if any changes need to be made to structure or pricing to enable it to be issued. - Term Sheet Issuance.
+Following Interim Approval by the Investment Committee, a term sheet is issued and negotiated with the prospective borrower (in conjunction with Investment Committee review and approval of any such updates to the term sheet).
 Upon the prospective borrower signing a term sheet, the borrower typically pays for due diligence expenses with a due diligence deposit in order to start pre-loan work. - Due Diligence.
 Due diligence activities may include, where applicable, the following components: - Real estate appraisal - Background checks - Review of tenant leases with all amendments